jamalcraig/Market/README.md

 # Market

-A trading market that can be hosted and accessed from both Java and C# servers and clients.
 A socket-based client-server system to trade a single stock in a simple stock market.
 Each client application is a trader.
 Once a trader obtains the stock, it prompts the user whom to give it to.